 Symptoms When Tree Leaves Are Brown-Spotted

 Brown spotting on leaves isn’t all the same.
-In other words, you’re likely to notice that they don’t all look similar.
+In other words, you’ll likely notice that they don’t all look similar.

-Your ability to observe and differentiate certain symptoms enables you to detect the problem.
+Your ability to observe and differentiate specific symptoms enables you to detect the problem.

-For example, leaves showing with dark spots or speckles on the top or bottom will attract diagnosis linking such conditions to certain pest actions.
+For example, leaves showing dark spots or speckles on the top or bottom will attract diagnosis linking such conditions to specific pest actions.

 In the case of brown speckles on the leaf surface, these would likely be linked to pest activity.

-Such pests will range from whiteflies, aphids, scale, mites, and leaf mealybugs.
+Such pests range from whiteflies, aphids, scales, mites, and leaf mealybugs.
 Such symptoms need to be specific to be linked to pest activity.

-For instance, dark spots on leaf surfaces will only be due to pest activity when they don’t look like part of the leaf tissue.
-Plus, an inspection of the leaf undersides should show raised spots or speckles.
+For instance, dark spots on leaf surfaces are only due to pest activity when they don’t look like part of the leaf tissue.
+Also, the leaf undersides should be inspected to show raised spots or speckles.

 On the other hand, when you notice spots that seem to be part of the leaf tissue, such observations would attract an entirely different diagnosis.
 This is even more evident when the brown spotted areas on leaves appear soft or dry and smelly.

-The second scenario may likely point to an imbalance in certain conditions or plant nutrients.
+The second scenario may indicate an imbalance in certain conditions or plant nutrients.

 A different interpretation will hold for spotting on the undersides of leaves.
-When these spots appear either shiny or dry, certain pests such as thrips or nematodes may likely be responsible.
+Certain pests, such as thrips or nematodes, may likely be responsible when these spots appear shiny or dry.

 It isn’t enough to identify brown spotting on trees and adopt a treatment approach.
 There needs to be a thorough understanding of what’s being observed.

-If there are pathogens within the leaves, appropriate treatment is adopted to get rid of them.
+If pathogens are within the leaves, appropriate treatment is adopted to eliminate them.

 Treatment For Tree Leaves With Brown Spots

-Sometimes, trees do not require treatment at all for brown spotting in leaves.
-These are waited upon to be shed by the tree, after which a new growth of spotless leaves appear.
+Trees sometimes do not require treatment for brown spotting in leaves.
+These are waited upon to be shed by the tree, after which a new growth of spotless leaves appears.

 However, that isn’t always the case.
 Certain trees may show brown spotting on leaves consecutively for several years.